 Where do I find the receipts and payments accounts work pack?
 This is available here.
 We also added a link to the work pack in our main banner menu under ‘Managing a charity’ > ‘Charity accounting’

 Who can examine my charity accounts?
 Your charity's accounts must be externally scrutinised.
 That is, someone who is independent of your charity must review the accounts and produce a report, attached to the accounts, that highlights any issues to the reader.
 The type of external scrutiny you choose depends on your charity's governing document, gross income and net assets and whether or not your charity is also a company.
-To understand what form of external scrutiny is required for your charity's accounts, refer to section 3 and figure 2 within our accounts guidance.
+To understand what form of external scrutiny is required for your charity's accounts, refer to section 3 within our accounts guidance.

 What changes do I need to tell OSCR about?